Ohio deputy dog warden facing animal cruelty charges - NewsBreak

 Ohio deputy dog warden facing animal cruelty charges

-HOWLAND, Ohio (WKBN) — A Trumbull County deputy dog warden is facing charges stemming from an investigation into alleged dog neglect at the county dog pound.
+HOWLAND, OH (WKBN) – A Trumbull County deputy dog warden is facing charges stemming from an investigation into alleged dog neglect at the county dog pound.

 Charles Parks is facing four counts of misdemeanor prohibitions concerning companion animals.

-The charges were filed in Warren Municipal Court on Tuesday.Man wanted since 2021 still not arrested for northeast Columbus murder
+The charges were filed in Warren Municipal Court on Tuesday.Charleston man accused of killing parents ruled competent to stand trial

 Parks is accused of failing to provide necessary care to dogs at the pound on at least two dates when he was the only employee scheduled to do so.